 * * *

 The next time she woke, she was alone in what appeared to be a finely furnished room.
-Even without turning her head, she could view the yellow and green flounced on the bed drape and the bright sunlight shining through the window.
-Tentatively, her hand reached for what felt of a bandage wrapped about her forehead.
+Even without turning her head, she could view the yellow and green flounce on the bed drape and the bright sunlight shining through the window.
+Tentatively, her hand reached for what felt to be a bandage wrapped about her forehead.
 As the man had told her previously, she had been injured.
 But how?
 When?
 Why?
 Another shooting pain crossed behind her eyes, and she winced, squeezing her eyes shut.

-Seeking a calming breath, she again attempted to remember how she had come to this place.
+Seeking a calming breath, she attempted to remember how she had come to this place.
 Slowly, she lowered her hand and opened her eyes.
 A memory flitted closer: A voice called to her in urgency.
 Elizabeth!
 Lizzy!
 And the same voice saying: I am William.
 Your husband.

 * * *